rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 comments: true
 ---

-How you can enable mTLS authentication with OpenShift using the Ingress Controller Operator (without Service Mesh)?
+How can you enable mTLS authentication with OpenShift using the Ingress Controller Operator (without Service Mesh)?
-How this is implemented in the Ingress Controller and in the OpenShift Routers?
-Which are the benefits of implementing mTLS?
+How is this implemented in the Ingress Controller and in the OpenShift Routers?
+What are the benefits of implementing mTLS?

 Let's dig in!

 ## 1. Overview

 Let's start with the basics.
-All of us heard, about TLS but which protections and benefits provides?
+All of us have heard about TLS, but what protections and benefits does it provide?

 TLS provides us with two primary protections: